ROCm/ROCR-Runtime/README.md

 This repository includes the user-mode API interfaces and libraries necessary for host applications to launch compute kernels to available HSA Boltzmann kernel agents.
 Reference source code for the core runtime is also available.

-Only the AMD/ATI Fiji(c) family of discreet GPUs are currently supported.
+Only the AMD/ATI Fiji(c) family of discrete GPUs are currently supported.

 #### Initial Target Platform Requirements